michaelpatrickpurcell/prophecy/README.md

 A pair of _Matching Aspects_ is a set of two Aspects, one Character Aspect and one Environment Aspect, that together allow the Characters to manipulate a Scene to their advantage.
 <!-- Pairs of Matching Aspects are used to determine the size of the Dice Pool when making a Check. -->

-__Example__<br>
+__Example__

 The Characters are trying to convince a guard to let them through a checkpoint.
 The Aspect "Silver Tongue" is Attached to one of the Characters.
 The Aspect "Sterling Reputation" is Attached to the guard who is on duty when the Characters arrive.
-If the players agree that this combination of Aspects might allow the characters to manipulate the Scene to their advantage, perhaps by suggesting that he guard might be amenable to accepting a bribe offered by the Character, then together they would constitute a pair of Matching Aspects.
+If the players agree that this combination of Aspects might allow the characters to manipulate the Scene to their advantage, perhaps by suggesting that he guard might be willing to accept a bribe offered by the Character, then together they would constitute a pair of Matching Aspects.

 ### Scenes